neoatlantis/tormessage/sys/README.md

    center.
 4. `e.config`, extract of the configuration in the config file for this module.
 5. `e.identity`, the public key based identity management center.
+6. `e.storage`, the storage system.
-6. `e.util`, utlities for some tasks.
+7. `e.util`, utlities for some tasks.